Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/duplication/dupliframes.rst

 under *Relations Extras* (with the monkey selected).
 The arrangement of monkeys can, of course, be further enhanced by editing the curve.

-To transform all monkeys into real objects, first :kbd:`Ctrl-Shift-A` to *Make Duplicates Real*.
+To transform all monkeys into real objects, first :kbd:`Shift-Ctrl-A` to *Make Duplicates Real*.
 All monkeys are now real objects, but still linked copies.
 To change this, :menuselection:`Object --> Make Single User --> Object & Data --> All`.